Katrina Pierson: Post-2020 election and January 6 attack

 The New York Times reported that Pierson served as a liaison between the White House and organizers at Donald Trump's "Save America" rally on the Ellipse, preceding the 2021 United States Capitol attack.
 This reporting was later corroborated by text messages obtained by CNN in 2022.

 In 2021, Pierson publicly mulled running in the Texas's 6th congressional district special election to replace deceased U.S. Representative Ron Wright.
 She ultimately decided against a bid for the seat, but stated that she was "not closing the door" on a future run for Congress.

 Pierson was one of eleven individuals subpoenaed on September 29, 2021 by the House Select Committee on the January 6 Attack regarding their involvement in organizing the Stop the Steal rally that preceded the attack on the United States Capitol by Trump's supporters.

 According to records obtained by CNN, Pierson texted White House Chief of Staff Mark Meadows on January 2 and 3, 2021, noting that "[t]hings have gotten crazy and I desperately need some direction" before declaring "I'm done.
 I can't be a part of embarrassing POTUS any further."

+2024 Texas State House race

+In the 2024 Texas House of Representatives election, Pierson launched a campaign for the 33rd district, challenging incumbent Justin Holland.
+In the Super Tuesday primary on March 5, Pierson came in first, with 39.5% to Holland's 38.7%, thus forcing the race to a runoff on May 28.
+Pierson defeated Holland in the runoff by a margin of 56.4% to 43.6%.

 Personal life

 In 1997, at 20, Pierson was arrested for shoplifting, to which she pleaded no contest, received deferred adjudication, and, ultimately, a dismissal with the case sealed.

 Pierson had a three-month marriage at a young age, during which she gave birth to a son.
-She and her son reside in Garland, Texas.